 AADT volumes took a jump of 14% in 2021, despite the pandemic still depressing some amount of travel.

-The trend suggests that as life returns to relative normalcy in 2022, I-35 could see its AADT volumes near or above 2019 levels.
+The trend suggested that as life returned to relative normalcy in 2022, I-35 would see its AADT volumes near or above 2019 levels.
 While factors like high gas prices could keep some traffic at bay, there is no question that given the increase in population, the city is poised to see congestion rise in the future.

 To mitigate these trends, planners will need to make data-driven decisions about what infrastructure can lessen traffic and support a growing population.

 In Jackson Hole, Wyoming, dramatic AADT growth on an unpaved road shows critical services are needed

 Popular cities weren’t the only places that saw population and driving behavior change during the pandemic.
 Rural locations all over, especially those with popular national parks, saw a major influx of short- and long-term visitors and new residents arrive over the last two years.

 For these areas, where it’s difficult to supply and maintain sufficient traffic counters on roads, it can be particularly challenging to see how trends are changing in real-time.
 And impossible to compare against historical trends, if the data wasn’t collected previously.

 StreetLight ran an analysis on an unpaved section of Moose-Wilson Road in Jackson Hole, Wyoming using our AADT metrics, which cover all roads, both low and high volume, and can be compared with historical roadway volumes to understand year-over-year trends.